 As associated costs decrease and consumer demand increases, the Internet of Things will continue to expand into new markets.

 By 2020, thirty billion connected “things” are forecasted to be in use.
-Bresslergroup has developed a wide range of products in this category, from wearables to home automation devices to medical tools to connected appliances like Rachio.
+Bresslergroup has developed a wide range of products in the IoT category, from wearables to home automation devices to medical tools to connected appliances like Rachio.
 With all the disciplines under one roof, we offer complete systems integration expertise to develop connected solutions that are optimized for user experience and ready to bring to market.

 While Internet of Things products are complex and multi-layered, two essential pieces — user experience and technology — determine their ultimate success: User Experience.
 There are a growing number of ways to interact with a device, including via mobile or Web app, ambient interactions, and transparent interactions.
 In the case of learning devices, interactions are initiated by products at appropriate times.
 Our interaction designers are concerned with the user experience (UX) of the product — the unique combination of macro- and micro-interactions that add up to the whole.
 They work with our human factors experts to ensure use of best practices and to lend rigor to research findings.
 Read more about how we set out to design a holistic experience that creates an emotional connection with the user at Digital-Physical Design.